Anayjain1129/yo-hub/JOURNAL.md

 ![](/images/21.png)

 >Uhm I think I'm done with everything now all i need to do is setting up the repo and submitting and yea i live in india and now they have cutted electricity and I have only 20% in my lap , Nvm I can't do all the things now And yea I really grinded today so yea I'm gonna sleep now my prents are scolding me too. ^_^

+**Time Spent: 9hrs**

+## 31th July: Submitting and setting up the repo
+>Alr so it's like midnight But i think I will just do this then I will go to sleep.
+First I amde a folder which contained all the files and yea that's all I here by Anay signs out.

+**Time Spent: 2hrs**